starcoinorg/starcoin-cookbook/docs/03-move/04-move-package-manager.md

 ### Spec Test

-Based on move-cli, mpm add the support of spec test to test your move project in the whole.
+Based on move-cli, mpm add the support of integration test to test your move project in the whole.

 It can simulates: